 The Chinese aerials team has a long standing as perhaps the strongest in the world, and World Cup competition in Beijing is a huge draw for the hometown fans.
 Whether through photos, video, or actual attendance at the event, this is one spectacle that every Freestyle fan should witness.

-The 2013/14 event was a great success, with tens of thousands of fans on hand to witness the incredible action.
-After last year's success, this season's competition promises to be even better, as the now-annual Beijing aerials stop gains momentum and profile in conjunction with Beijing's bid to host the 2022 Olympic Winter Games.
+In both of the last two seasons the Beijing aerials event was a great success, with tens of thousands of fans on hand to witness the incredible action.
+The 2015/15 version promises to be just as good, as the now-annual Beijing aerials stop gains momentum and profile in conjunction with Beijing's bid to host the 2022 Olympic Winter Games.